SilasPeters/SudokuCracker/README.md

 # SudokuCracker
 Two approaches to solving Sudokus

 I'm mostly proud of the Chronological Backtracking variant (CBT), which also implements Most-Constrained-Variable heuristics.
-I worked on the CBT variant myself, whilst the Iterated Local Search (ILS} variant was made with my school-mates.
+I worked on the CBT variant myself, whilst the Iterated Local Search (ILS) variant was made with my school-mates, [Jack Rosenberg](https://github.com/PrinceMordred) and [Marcel van Laar](https://github.com/MarcelvLaar).

 ## Report
 Included with the CBT variant, is a [report](/SudokuCrackerCBT/Report%20on%20CBT%20with%20MCV.md) (also availabe in ``.docx`` and ``.pdf``) (at this point only in Dutch) on developing and exploring the CBT algorithm.